Faron advances cancer immunotherapy with new co-operation

-Finnish biopharmaceutical company Faron Pharmaceuticals has entered into an agreement with Swiss-based life science company Selexis SA.
+Finnish biopharmaceutical company Faron Pharmaceuticals has entered into an agreement with Swiss-based life science company Selexis.

 Under the agreement, Faron will use Selexis’ technology platform for the production of high-expressing and stable clonal cell lines.
 They will be used in the development and production of Clevegen, Faron’s novel cancer immunotherapy antibody.

 Immunotherapy leverages the patient’s own natural immune response to combat cancer.
 According to Faron, it offers enormous potential in the treatment of cancer and is one of the most actively pursued areas of research by biotechnology and pharmaceutical companies.